 Signs of kidney disease

-Kidney disease may not become noticeable until it’s advanced, so it’s important to be aware of the signs that you may have trouble.
+Kidney disease may not become noticeable until it’s advanced, so it’s important to have kidney function measured periodically through blood tests.
+You should also be aware of the signs that you may have trouble.
 The symptoms of kidney disease include

 You may be looking at that list, already convinced you have kidney disease.
 A number of those symptoms are symptoms of RA.
 So how do you know the difference?
 More on that in the next section.

 By now you might feel very anxious about your kidneys.
 Relax.
 There are a number of things you can do to protect yourself, some involve your doctor, other things you can do yourself every day.

 First, make sure your RA is controlled by taking medications that suppress the disease.
 The less inflammation there is in your body, the better protected your kidneys are.
 The medications that control your RA are DMARDs and Biologics.
 NSAIDs alone only address symptoms, and may in fact contribute to kidney problems.

 Talk to your doctor about how to manage the risk of kidney disease.
 One way to do this is to perform regular blood and urine tests to monitor your kidney function.
 How often you should do these tests depends on your general health and the medications you take.

 Have an annual physical.
 Make sure that your family doctor tests for blood sugar, cholesterol, and blood pressure.
 Know your blood creatinine level, which is a marker of kidney function, and is part of routine blood testing.
 As well, you may want to ask for a referral to a preventative cardiologist to help manage the increased risk of heart disease that accompanies RA.
 Making sure your cholesterol and blood pressure are controlled is an important part of managing the risk of heart disease.

 Be careful about your salt intake.
 Too much salt can contribute to high blood pressure, which can impact kidney health.